 CAUTION - Do not press on the screen with a sharp item, such as a pencil.
 You may damage the surface of the screen.

-Note - Make sure you have a USB drive inserted into a USB slot.
-If you take screen shots without a USB drive in the TMX-2050 display, you will not be able to retrieve them.
+Note - Make sure you have inserted a USB drive.
+If you take screen shots without a USB drive, you will not be able to retrieve them.

 Settings